August 15, 1998: The iMac G3 — Apple’s brightly colored, translucent Macintosh relaunch — goes on sale to a rabid

 “The iMac will only sell to some of the true believers,” said a face-palming review in The Boston Globe.
 “The iMac doesn’t include a floppy disk for doing file backups or sharing of data.
 It’s an astonishing lapse from Jobs, who should have learned better….
 The iMac is clean, elegant, floppy-free — and doomed.”

 Other reviews complained about the lack of Windows compatibility (and therefore a possible lack of software).
 And many noted the iMac’s relatively high price point, even though the new machine cost considerably less than many previous Apple computers.
 (It retailed for $1,299, or more than $2,300 in today’s money.)

 The most legitimate critique of the computer was its terrible “hockey puck” mouse, which illustrated perfectly what happened when form won over function in Apple’s design studio.

 Still, the machine became an enormous success.
 Apple soon borrowed its winning design language and internet focus to create the new clamshell iBook laptop.

 Did you own an iMac G3?
-Now, 20 years later, what are your thoughts and memories of one of Apple’s most iconic computers?
+Now, more than 20 years later, what are your thoughts and memories of one of Apple’s most iconic computers?
 Leave your comments below.